Afghan woman in limbo at Kabul airport after Taliban sweep

 Sleep would not come.
 She said looters were causing havoc inside the terminal.
 She left with her travel companions to wait outside on the runway.

 At daybreak, thousands of Afghans had streamed into the airport.
 Tajik said she saw U.S. soldiers fire shots in the air.
-Her flight would he here soon, she was told.
+Her flight would be here soon, she was told.

 Later on Monday, U.S. military officials said the chaos at the Kabul airport had left seven people dead, including some who fell from a departing American military transport jet.